yuanchaiyc/Ling471/assignments/ass2-draft.md

 file from the IMDB dataset and then use this rudimentary approach to predict whether the file represents a positive or negative reviews.

 Specifically and technically, you will practice:
-1. Reading text from a file, such as one coming fromt the IMDB dataset, and storing it in a variable, while also mapping it to a label with which it came.
+1. Reading text from a file, such as one coming fromt the IMDB dataset, and storing it in a variable.
 2. Removing punctuation using regular expressions.
 3. Tokenizing text into words.
 4. Counting words in a text.